bazelbuild/buildtools/WARNINGS.md

   Description of the return value.
   Should be indented by at least one, preferably two spaces (as here) Can span multiple lines.

+Deprecated:
+  Optional, description of why the function is deprecated and what should be used instead.
 """
 ```